Energy prices - what might you be paying when the new price cap comes into effect?

-The energy price cap, set by energy regulator Ofgem, is reviewed twice a year and can go up or down depending on the wholesale cost of energy.
-The most recent price cap came into force in April 2022.
+The energy price cap, set by energy regulator Ofgem, is reviewed four times a year and can go up or down depending on the wholesale cost of energy, and so affects those on standard variable tariffs (SVTs).

-The price cap doesn’t apply to everyone, but it will apply to you if you’re on a default tariff.
+The price cap and the energy price guarantee don’t apply to everyone, but it will apply to you if you’re on a default tariff (an SVT).
 If you’re unsure of the tariff you’re on, check your latest energy bill or speak to your supplier.

 Use our handy calculator to find out.
-Simply input how much you typically pay per month for your energy and we’ll show you how your bills are predicted to rise when the new cap comes into effect.
-We’ll also show you how they could rise if a further cap increase is announced in August, to come into force in October 2022.
+Simply input how much you typically pay per month for your energy and we’ll show you how your bills are predicted to rise when the energy price guarantee comes into effect.

 Ready reckoner for the millions on a standard rate, following the energy cap rise.What do you typically pay per month